 Change of ownership

 If a change of ownership takes place, the seller must give the passport to the buyer at the time of sale.
 The buyer must notify the IHSGB within 30 days of the sale by sending in the passport, together with the relevant form and the appropriate fee.
 More information can be found in the Studbook “How To” Guide.
-Failure to register the transfer of ownership within 30 days of the sale is an offence under the Horse Passport Regulations 2009.

 Death of a horse

 If your horse dies, you must return the passport to the IHSGB within 30 days of the death of the horse.
 The rescinded passport can be sent back to you, marked as “Invalid”, if you request it at the same time.
 More information can be found in the Studbook “How To” Guide.
-Failure to return the passport within 30 days of the death of the horse is an offence under the Horse Passport Regulations 2009.

 Change of name or address

 If you change your name or permanent address, the horse passport must be forwarded to the IHSGB to be updated within 30 days of the change, together with the relevant form and the appropriate fee.
 More information can be found in the Studbook “How To” Guide.
-It is an offence to alter any entry in the passport yourself (Horse Passport Regulations 2009).

 Contact details IHSGB Studbook Registrar: